-ARPANSA's advice is "The ICNIRP ELF guidelines are consistent with ARPANSA's understanding of the scientific basis for the protection of people from exposure to ELF EMF."
+ARPANSA's advice is "The ICNIRP ELF guidelines are consistent with ARPANSA's understanding of the scientific basis for the protection of the general public (including the foetus) and workers from exposure to ELF EMF."

 Whilst ARPANSA directly references ICNIRP 2010 as a guideline for exposure, the IEEE guideline provides an alternate set of guideline limits applicable to electric and magnetic field exposure.
 These provide a technically sound reference which could be applied to specialised exposure environments and different parts of the human body.
 Such situations could include live line and bare hand maintenance methods on distribution, transmission and substation assets for example.